Dog Whistle recall training

 Break your training exercises down to a few minutes at a time.

-Always stop when your dog is excelling because you do not want them to become bored.
+Always stop when your dog is excelling, because you don't want them to become bored.

-Do not feed your dog before you begin recall training because you want them to be slightly hungry so that they will want their tasty treats.
+Please do not feed your dog before beginning recall training, as you want them to be slightly hungry so they will be motivated by their tasty treats.

 Only take the training line off your dog when you are confident that they are returning to you.